General Questions

 If I’m only interested in one cluster, do I have to write an essay for all four?

 YES.
-We require students to apply to 4 clusters.
-Incomplete applications will not be processed and will be sent back to the student.
+We require students to submit essays for four clusters.
+Incomplete forms will not be processed and will be sent back to the student.

 If you do not wish to be in a cluster, you can decline your spot.

-No. You can decline your place in any FOCUS cluster if accepted.
+No. You can decline your place in any FOCUS cluster if one is offered to you.

 Classes and Start of Semester